-Jianming Yong Department of Information Systems Faculty of Business University of Southern Queensland Toowoomba QLD 4350 AUSTRALIA yongj@usq.edu.au
+Jianming Yong

-Abstract
+School of Information Systems, Faculty of Business University of Southern Queensland Toowoomba QLD 4350, Australia yongj@usq.edu.au

-More and more learners tend to utilise e-learning as their learning platform.
-The privacy of the users' digital identities of e-learning has become a big concern.
-This paper proposes a new approach, which can effectively protect the privacy of e-learning users' digital identity.
-Through the approach, a unique alias represents the real e-learning user to communicate with each other.
+Abstract.
+The privacy of e-learning systems has become a big concern.
+This paper proposes a new approach, which can effectively protect the privacy of e-learning users.
+We propose to use the alias and anonymity to implement the privacy preservation for e-learning systems.
+Through the approach, a unique alias represents the real e-learning user to communicate with each other or e-learning users use the anonymity to hide their information.
 This approach can be very simple and efficient to be implemented in the e-learning system by well designed meta-formats of digital identities of four types of e-learning users.
+The anonymity can be adopted by all e-learning users to keep their privacy.

-1. Introduction
+1 Introduction